Preview: Help your child overcome a fear of thunderstorms through comfort and education.

 Have a Thunderstorm Party!

 When you can’t beat ’em, join ’em!
 When a storm is brewing and nerves start to flare, have a Thunderstorm Party!
 Maybe that means everyone gets their sleeping bag, eats cookies in the living room, and plays a board game (something distracting like Pie Face!).
 You can keep a “Thunderstorm party box” of activities and treats and pull it out any time a storm is on its way.
+Try an indoor activity.
 Whatever tradition you decide on, make it upbeat and fun so a storm can be something the kids look forward to, instead of fear.
 (Thunderstorm parties might work best after you have made some progress with their fear through education and other comfort measures).

 Pin it! for the next time there is a storm and your child is clinging to you for comfort.
 YYYY